nearprotocol/near-events/README.md

 ## What is a NEP?
-    A NEP is a NEAR Event Proposal.
-It's the best way for anyone to submit an event to NEAR to be considered.
-After that, you can easily track the progression of the event.
+   A NEP is a **NEAR Event Proposal**.
+   This is the way for anyone to submit an event to NEAR to be considered.

 ## How do I submit a NEP?
     Submit a NEP as an issue.
 Be sure to add the appropriate tags, and follow the template for NEP's.

-## How will I know if my NEP is being considered?
-    Your NEP will have the 'considering' tag!

-## How will I know if my NEP is approved and moving forward?
-    Your NEP will have the 'aaproved' tag!
+        Required Tags for NEPS:
+        1) Location -- pick a continent from the tags list
+        2) Type of support - pick between `sponsored`, `attendance`, `help wanted`, or any combo of the three